 Simon added: “I was overwhelmed at being shortlisted for the Wales Care Awards but I do love my job, mainly because of the sense of achievement I get when I see people reach their personal goals knowing I have been part of it.

 “However, it’s definitely been a team effort and my staff are fantastic.
 Regard are also an exceptional employer who have made it possible for me to progress.”

 Mario Kreft MBE, the Chair of Care Forum Wales, said the Wales Care Awards had gone from strength to strength.

-He said: “This year’s ceremony is an even more special occasion because it marks the 15th anniversary of the Wales Care Awards and the 25th anniversary of Care Forum Wales and the event is now firmly established as one of the highlights in the Welsh social care calendar.
+He said: “This year’s ceremony was an even more special occasion because it marked the 15th anniversary of the Wales Care Awards and the 25th anniversary of Care Forum Wales and the event is now firmly established as one of the highlights in the Welsh social care calendar.